matthewhammer/dragginz/README.md

 ## Reserved Words

 We have an Entity called Class.
-This was fine in Go because it was upper case, but we're using #class as an identifier which
+This was fine in Go because it was upper case, but we're using #class as an identifier which is probably a bad idea.
+Any way around this?

 ## ID within Entity

 Is there any need to store the ID inside an entity, potentially duplicating data because the ID is the key used in the map.
 However the key could be a hash, so I guess we should.

 ## Class Inheritance